Batman in film: OnStar commercials

-Abandoned reboot attempts (1999–2007)
+Abandoned reboot attempts

 Batman vs. Superman

-In 1999 new Warner studio head Alan Horn promised five tent-poles a year.
+In 1999, new Warner studio head Alan Horn promised five tent-poles a year.
 He wanted to revive the Batman and Superman franchises as tentpoles.
-Wolfgang Petersen was to direct Superman: Flyby, but Andrew Kevin Walker pitched Warner Bros. an idea titled Batman vs Superman with as director.
+Wolfgang Petersen was to direct Superman: Flyby, but Andrew Kevin Walker pitched Warner Bros. an idea titled Batman vs Superman with Peterson as director.
 Superman: Flyby was put on hold, and Akiva Goldsman was hired to rewrite Walker's Batman vs. Superman.

 Goldsman's draft, dated June 21, 2002, had Bruce Wayne going through a mental breakdown after his five-year retirement from crime fighting.
 Dick Grayson, Alfred Pennyworth, and Commissioner Gordon are all dead, but Bruce finds some solace in his fiancée, Elizabeth Miller.
 Meanwhile, Clark Kent is struggling because of a recent divorce from Lois Lane.
 Clark and Bruce are close friends, and Clark is Bruce's best man.
 After the Joker kills Elizabeth on their honeymoon, Bruce swears revenge, while Clark tries to hold him back.
 Bruce blames Clark for her death, and the two go against one another.
 Ultimately, Lex Luthor is revealed to have masterminded the entire plot to get Batman and Superman to destroy each other.
 The two decide to team up and stop Luthor.
-Bale was approached to portray Batman, while Josh Hartnett was offered the role of Superman.
+Christian Bale was approached to portray Batman, while Josh Hartnett was offered the role of Superman.

 Filming was to start in early 2003, with plans for a five- to six-month shoot.
 The release date was set for the summer of 2004.
 However, Warner Bros. canceled development to focus on individual Superman and Batman projects after J. J. Abrams submitted another draft for Superman: Flyby.
 According to Petersen "[Warner Bros.' chief] Alan Horn was so torn, because it's such a fascinating concept to do a Batman versus Superman film".
 Horn reportedly preferred Abrams' optimistic Superman script to the darker Batman vs. Superman script; studio executives voted 11-1 for the former.
-Many comic book fans agreed; David S. Goyer said, "'Batman Vs. Superman' is where you go when you admit to yourself that you've exhausted all possibilities ... somewhat of an admission that this franchise is on its last gasp".
+David S. Goyer said, "'Batman Vs. Superman' is where you go when you admit to yourself that you've exhausted all possibilities ... somewhat of an admission that this franchise is on its last gasp".
 Since the decision left the studio without a Batman film for 2004, Warner quickly made Catwoman, which performed poorly at the box office and is considered among the worst films ever made.

 Batman Beyond

 The studio decided it was best to consider a live-action Batman Beyond film and an adaptation of Frank Miller's Batman: Year One.
 Warner Bros. would then greenlight whichever idea suited them the most.
 By September 2000, Warner Bros. was developing a live action screen adaptation of Batman Beyond, written by Paul Dini, Neal Stephenson and Boaz Yakin, with the possibility of Yakin directing.

-Despite interest from Schumacher, the studio amazed and pleased fans by hiring Darren Aronofsky to direct and co-write with Miller, whom he previously collaborated with on an unproduced script for Ronin.
+Despite interest from Schumacher, the studio pleased fans by hiring Darren Aronofsky to direct and co-write with Miller, whom he previously collaborated with on an unproduced script for Ronin.
 Yakin developed one draft of the Batman Beyond screenplay with the writers but soon lost interest.